 Talking to a doctor might seem embarrassing, but suffering in silence can be harder.

-"I see many patients who have had this problem for years but haven't sought help because they didn't want to talk about it," Elterman explains.
-"When they come in there's often emotional and physical relief, because they know they have a team on their side, and usually we can find a treatment that works."
+Rush urologists see many patients who have had this problem for years but haven't sought help because they didn't want to talk about it.
+Once they do come in, they often feel emotional and physical relief, because the team is usually able to find a treatment that works.

-He also recommends trying these "bladder fitness" tips:
+You can also try these "bladder fitness" tips:

-If lifestyle changes don't solve the problem, Elterman moves on to other possible solutions.
+If lifestyle changes don't solve the problem, there are other possible solutions.
 If overactive bladder has been caused by problems with the pelvic muscles, physical therapy can sometimes cure it.
-And many patients can get relief from medicines that relax the muscles in the bladder.
+And many people can get relief from medicines that relax the muscles in the bladder.

 For some, though, medications may not do the trick.
-In these cases, patients may benefit from injections of botulinum toxin (commonly known as Botox) into the bladder, which temporarily stop its muscles from contracting.
+In these cases, the person may benefit from injections of botulinum toxin (commonly known as Botox) into the bladder, which temporarily stop its muscles from contracting.